All Products

 Pay-as-you-go instances are billed in 1-second increments.
 Payments are made every hour on the hour.
 The billable time of pay-as-you-go instances is automatically calculated.
 For example, if you created a pay-as-you-go instance at 01:30:00 and released it at 02:00:00, the hour from 01:00:00 to 02:00:00 is a billing cycle.
 The billable time is 1,800 seconds, which is calculated based on the following formula: (30 minutes) × 60 = 1800 seconds.

-Instance stop due to an overdue payment: When a payment becomes overdue in your account, your pay-as-you-go instances automatically stop and billing for the instances stops.
+Instance stop due to an overdue payment: When your account has overdue payments, your pay-as-you-go instances automatically stop and billing for the instances stops.
 Instances do not always remain in the Stopped state after they are stopped due to overdue payments.
 For more information, see Pay-as-you-go.

 Manual instance stop: You can use the ECS console or call the StopInstance operation to stop a running pay-as-you-go instance.
 When the instance is stopped, it enters the Stopped state.
 How stopped pay-as-you-go instances are billed depends on their network types.